DropEdge/DropEdge/README.md

 ## Benchmark Results
-For the details of backbones in Tables, please refer to the Appendix B.2 in papers.
+For the details of backbones in Tables, please refer to the Appendix B.2 in the paper.
 All results are obtained on GPU (CUDA Version 9.0.176).
 ### Full-supervised Setting Results

 The following table demonstrates the testing accuracy (%) comparisons on different backbones and layers w and w/o DropEdge.